syncfusion-content/uwp-docs/uwp/Calendar/Month-Navigation.md

 ## Navigating to Previous Month

-Month navigation can also be done programmatically by invoking `PreviousMonth` method.
+Month navigation can also be done programmatically by invoking the `PreviousMonth` method.

 {% tabs %}